liuguoyou/MobileSAM-pytorch/README.md

 ## Getting Started

 Please carefully check all the file paths in the code!

-Download the retrained MobileSAM encoder from [here](https://drive.google.com/drive/folders/1kzdY2GuJM3B8ssZWOBJhqWXx-QaEPT9e?usp=drive_link)
+Download the MobileSAM encoder we re-trained from [here](https://drive.google.com/drive/folders/1kzdY2GuJM3B8ssZWOBJhqWXx-QaEPT9e?usp=drive_link)

 Download SA-1B dataset parts from [here](https://segment-anything.com/dataset/index.html) and unzip them, and then pre-process the dataset using: